richmarisa/forc/source/docs/book-of-order.md

 #### D. ASSOCIATE MEMBERSHIP:

-An associate membership with the FORC may be requested by a Presbytery or other ecclesiastical body in general agreement with FORC doctrine and sacraments.� This membership must be approved by a Council (See Section IV, B).
+An associate membership with the FORC may be requested by a Presbytery or other ecclesiastical body in general agreement with FORC doctrine and sacraments.
+This membership must be approved by a Council (See Section IV, B).

 #### E. WITHDRAWAL OF MEMBERSHIP: